 - The third party insurance covering the vehicle and date of expiry for the policy

-- The registration status (whether active, suspended or cancelled)
+- Check your vehicle licence (rego) (whether active, suspended or cancelled)

 - The make, model and body shape of the car the registration is for.

 A Car History Check/REVS Check/PPSR report will tell you all of this, and

 - Check the stolen status (whether it was previously or is currently stolen)